github/opensource.guide/_articles/marketing/building-community.md

 following: _articles/marketing/measuring.md
 ---

 You've launched your project, you're spreading the word, and people are checking out your project.
 Awesome!
 Now, how do you get them to stick around?
-In this section, we'll discuss ways to encourage people to use, contribute to, and evangelize your project.
+There are all sorts of ways to encourage people to use, contribute to, and evangelize your project.

 * TOC
 {:toc}